esperoj/notebook/src/Esperoj/README.md

 1. Sunc workspace from phone to workspace-0 to workspace-1.
 2. Sync backup-0 to backup-1.
-3. Create a backup file from backup-0, and upload it to [public](https://public.esperoj.eu.org), and then archive using Archive.org every Sunday night and Thursday.
+3. Create a backup file from backup-0, and upload it to [public](https://public.esperoj.eu.org), and then archive using Archive.org every Sunday night and Wednesday.
 4. Use Archive.org to save esperoj website for reference.

 # Issues